argoproj/argo-events/docs/sensor-guide.md

 https://github.com/argoproj/argo-events/blob/master/docs/sensor-protocol.md

 ## Dependencies
-A sensor can contain list of event dependencies and a dependency is defined as "gateway-name:event-source-name"
+A sensor can contain list of event dependencies and a dependency is defined as "gateway-name:event-source-name".

+**Note**: If a sensor defines more than one event dependencies then it will wait for all of these events to happen, then only it will trigger workflow/s.
+Basically, waiting for event dependencies is a `AND` operation.

 ## Triggers
 Refer [Triggers](trigger-guide.md) guide.